tatomyr/purity/README.md

 ```
 ln -s ../../bin/pre-commit.sh .git/hooks/pre-commit
 ```

+If you've run the install script, the hook should be already in place.

 You may also run `bash bin/check.sh` manually each time before commit.
 On Mac you can use this command as well: